danjulio/MPPT-Solar-Charger/arduino/readme.md

 Run the the demo program ```./test_i2c```.

-Note that the I2C interface on all Pi versions has a bug that causes it to fail when the I2C slave stretches the clock (the MPPT Solar Charger stretches the clock slightly).
+Note that the I2C interface on all Pi versions has a bug that causes it to fail when the I2C slave stretches the clock (the makerPower stretches the clock slightly).
 A work-around is to reduce the I2C clock rate to 50 kHz that can be done by adding the following line to the ```/boot/config.txt``` file.

   ```
   dtparam=i2c_arm_baudrate=50000